StammerTalk/stammertalk-speech-70/sed/README.md

 # Stuttering event detection (SED)

+This code has addtional components for [Wenet](https://github.com/wenet-e2e/wenet) (git commit: 188e5e9c2c3250f4ed44af4a09d2a8866e4a0ab6).
+Please check `examples` and `wenet` folders.

 SED is a multi-label multi-class tagging problem.
 By giving a stuttering speech audio snippet, the system aims to tag five stuttering events:

 ```